The Fife Traditional Singing Festival

 Old Songs & Bothy Ballads from the FifeSing Guests.

-Another chance for all to join in a singaround with songs from their own repertoire.
+Another chance for a singaround with songs from their own repertoire.

 Farewell Concert: 2.30pm - 4.30pm